kshi36/teleport-backend-challenge/design.md

 200 OK → Job successfully stopped
 {“id”: “j-12345”, “error”: null}

-401 Unauthorized → Missing or invalid Bearer token
+401 Unauthorized → Missing or invalid Bearer token; or user does not own job ID (not admin)
-{“error”: “Error: bad authentication”}

-403 Forbidden → User does not own the job ID, and is not admin
 {“error”: “Error: unauthorized action”}

 404 Not Found → Job not found
 {“error”: “Error: job not found”}

-409 Conflict → Job not running
-{“error”: “Error: job not running”}

 ### Get status of job